Ivann-2612/Zavrsni-projekat/README.md

 # Zavrsni-projekat

-Apis used in trhis project:
+Apis used in this project:
 newsapi.org
 cat-fact.herokuapp.com
 api.spacexdata.com